spencertipping/tau/doc/Gamma.md

 ## Γ construction
 First, each τ program has a bootup γ that accepts further UTF9-encoded instructions to create γs and connect them.
 Each connection request consists of two pieces:

-1. A map of `addr (name config-map)` defining the γs we intend to create
+1. A map of `γid → (name config-map)` defining the γs we intend to create
-2. A list of `(addr1, φ1, addr2, φ2)` tuples defining the space of ζs
+2. A list of `(γid1, φ1, γid2, φ2)` tuples defining the space of ζs

+Addresses are unique to a specific connection request.
+The bootup γ will reply with another mapping of `γid → Γid` that anchors each request-local γ ID to a permanent one.